Media Files or Theme & Plugin Files Errors

 If you get an error message mentioning any of the above functions, follow up with your web host to see if they can be allowed.
 They are typically listed in the disable_functions section of

-We are aware of a restriction on WP Engine that stops the creation executable PHP files via unauthenticated requests.
-This means that pulling files into a WP Engine site will work, pushing for the time being, will not.
+We are aware of a restriction on WP Engine that stops the creation of executable PHP files via unauthenticated requests.
+This means that pulling PHP files into a WP Engine site will work, pushing for the time being, will not.

 Firewalls and rate-limiting

-Another thing to be aware of when running a Theme & Plugin File migration is that when pushing some hosts may rate-limit or block requests from the plugin.
+Another thing to be aware of when running a Media Files or Theme & Plugin File migration is that when pushing some hosts may rate-limit or block requests from the plugin.
 This is likely due to a firewall or DOS prevention software.
 Sending multiple network requests in rapid succession can appear malicious to some firewall software.

-You may notice that running file transfers causes memory exhaustion errors.
+You may notice that running file transfers cause memory exhaustion errors.
 When running a push we load each file’s contents into memory, so this may be where an error occurs.
 Please see our detailed doc on memory limits for some options to increase memory usage.